 Standalone Microphone Pop Filters

 A pop filter is often comprised simply of the actual filter, a bendable arm, and a clip/clamp that attaches it to a mic stand.
-An example of this build is the popular Aokeo Dual-Mesh Pop Filter (link to check the price on Amazon).
+An example of this build is the popular Aokeo Dual-Mesh Pop Filter.

 Shock-Mount/Pop Filter Combo